Voyeurism: Prevalence

 Voyeurism has high prevalence rates in most studied populations.
-Voyeurism was initially believed to only be present in a small portion of the population.
+Voyeurism was once believed to only be present in a small portion of the population.
 This perception changed when Alfred Kinsey discovered that 30% of men prefer coitus with the lights on.
-This behaviour is not considered voyeurism by today's diagnostic standards, but there was little differentiation between normal and pathological behaviour at the time.
+This behaviour is not considered voyeurism by modern diagnostic standards, but there was little differentiation between normal and pathological behaviour at the time.
 Subsequent research showed that 65% of men had engaged in peeping, which suggests that this behaviour is widely spread throughout the population.
 Congruent with this, research found voyeurism to be the most common sexual law-breaking behaviour in both clinical and general populations.

 An earlier study, based on 60 college men from a rural area, indicates that 54% had voyeuristic fantasies, and that 42% had tried voyeurism, concluding that young men are more easily aroused by the idea.

 In a national study of Sweden it was found that 7.7% of the population (16% of men and 4% of women) had engaged in voyeurism at some point.
 It is also believed that voyeurism occurs up to 150 times more frequently than police reports indicate.
 This same study also indicates that there are high levels of co-occurrence between voyeurism and exhibitionism, finding that 63% of voyeurs also report exhibitionist behaviour.